DooDoo.Love

 The infinity-tunnel ball-rolling game that became a classroom legend.
 This version controls a car instead of a ball — same rush, different physics.

 Why it works in free periods: The game file is relatively small (~2 MB) so it loads even on shaky school Wi-Fi, and the failure state resets instantly so a 10-minute session produces many complete attempts.
+If driving is your lane, more picks are collected under unblocked racing games.

 Playing Slope Car Gradient for hours was a wild ride, my personal best score is 857 meters.
 To avoid obstacles, I found that tapping the brake at the right moment helps new players.
 The game gets tough around the 500 meter mark, where the track starts to narrow and obstacles get closer together, I struggled to maintain speed without crashing.
 After some practice, my reflexes improved and I was able to beat my previous records, now I'm aiming for the 1000 meter mark.